kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

   Not sending the dump actually anywhere
 ```

-_CronJobs_ run a _Job_ on schedule.
-You may have used cron before, these are essentially the same.
+[CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) are similar to Jobs but they run on schedule.
+You may have already used [cron](https://fi.wikipedia.org/wiki/Cron) schedule tasks on your server, CronJobs are essentially the same for the containers.

 <exercise name='Exercise 2.09: Daily todos'>

-  Create a CronJob that generates a new todo every day to remind you to do 'Read < URL >'.
+  Create a CronJob that generates a new todo every hour to remind you to do 'Read < URL >'.

-  Where < URL > is a wikipedia article that was decided by the job randomly.
-It does not have to be a hyperlink, the user can copy paste the url from the todo.
+  Where < URL > is a Wikipedia article that was decided by the job randomly.
+It does not have to be a hyperlink, the user can copy-paste the URL from the todo.

-  https://en.wikipedia.org/wiki/Special:Random responds with a redirect to a random wikipedia page so you can ask it to provide a random article for you to read.
+  https://en.wikipedia.org/wiki/Special:Random responds with a redirect to a random Wikipedia page so you can ask it to provide a random article for you to read.
 TIP: Check location header

 </exercise>